Note-taking apps for the data conscious

 - Cloud sync between devices.
 Because it’s not 1999 anymore.

 - A mobile app.
-Because the best notes get written with wet or greasy hands.
-This usually occurs after a shower or during a meal.
+Because the most insightful notes are written with wet or greasy hands.
+Usually after a shower or during a meal.

 - Dark mode.
 Because if my little website can have it, they can too.

 - Your data is portable.
-You can switch to another provider easily.
+You can switch to another provider easily (i.e., exports to Markdown or plain text).

 Price: $1.49 / month or $14.99 / year